isidrov/TeamSnappier/README.md

 - Under folder Templates, there are CSV files that are used to import data.
 - Copy any template to the root folder to use it for data bulk.
-- A configuration file named **config.ini** in the same directory with the following format:

 ## Features